dilleswar16/user-directory/README.md

 A REST API for managing user data by loading from an external API and performing CRUD operations.
 Features include:
 - Loading user data from external API into H2 database
+- Retrieving all users
-- Retrieve users with filtering and sorting
+- Retrieve users with filtering(ROLE) and sorting(AGE)
 - Search users by ID or SSN

 **Base URL:** `https://user-directory-service.onrender.com/`